The Application Process

 For information on obtaining a work permit or to check the status of your eligibility to work in Canada, please visit Citizenship and Immigration Canada.

-Hiring decisions within the GNWT are based on merit and Affirmative Action.
+Hiring decisions within the GNWT are based on merit and the Indigenous Employment Policy.
 The GNWT is committed to a competent Public Service representative of the people it serves.
-To achieve this, the GNWT established the Affirmative Action Policy that offers priority hiring to designated groups under-represented within the Public Service.
-It is the Applicant’s responsibility to identify and declare their designated group at the time of application to receive priority consideration under the Affirmative Action Policy.
+To achieve this, the GNWT established the Indigenous Employment Policy which offers priority hiring and career advancement to Indigenous applicants .
+It is the Applicant’s responsibility to identify and declare their priority at the time of application or prior to a verbal job offer to receive priority consideration under the Indigenous Employment Policy.

-Please identify your designated group eligibility on your resume or cover letter during the eRecruit application process.
+Please identify your priority on your resume or cover letter during the eRecruit application process.

 Applications and resumes are accepted through our online eRecruit system.
 All applicants must first register with a valid email address.